C. Rajagopalachari: Second World War

 Some months after the outbreak of the Second World War, Rajagopalachari resigned as premier along with other members of his cabinet in protest at the declaration of war by the Viceroy of India.
 Rajagopalachari was arrested in December 1940, in accordance with the Defence of India rules, and sentenced to one year in prison.
 However, subsequently, Rajagopalachari differed in opposition to the British war effort.
 He also opposed the Quit India Movement and instead advocated dialogue with the British.
 He reasoned that passivity and neutrality would be harmful to India's interests at a time when the country was threatened with invasion.
 He also advocated dialogue with the Muslim League, which was demanding the partition of India.
 He subsequently resigned from the party and the assembly following differences over resolutions passed by the Madras Congress legislative party and disagreements with the leader of the Madras provincial Congress K. Kamaraj.

 Following the end of the war in 1945, elections followed in the Madras Presidency in 1946.
 During the last years of the war, Kamaraj was requested by Nehru, Sardar Vallabhbhai Patel and Maulana Abul Kalam Azad to make Rajagopalachari the Premier of Madras Presidency.
-Kamaraj, President of the Tamil Nadu Congress Committee, was forced to make Tanguturi Prakasam as Chief Ministerial candidate, by the elected members, to prevent Rajagopalachari from winning.
+Kamaraj, President of the Tamil Nadu Congress Committee, was forced to make Tanguturi Prakasam as Prime Ministerial candidate, by the elected members, to prevent Rajagopalachari from winning.
 However, Rajagopalachari did not contest the elections, and Prakasam was elected.

 Rajagopalachari was instrumental in initiating negotiations between Gandhi and Jinnah.
 In 1944, he proposed a solution to the Indian Constitutional tangle.
 In the same year, he proposed an "absolute majority" threshold of 55 per cent when deciding whether a district should become part of India or Pakistan, triggering a huge controversy among nationalists.

 From 1946 to 1947, Rajagopalachari served as the Minister for Industry, Supply, Education, and Finance in the Interim Government headed by Jawaharlal Nehru.